engredvanegas/Repo1/Lab5/README.md

 ## OBJECTIVE
 The main goal of this lab was to read multiple csv (input) files obtained from spotify.
-With these files, we were expected to make a binary search tree and report the song title in ascending order as wel as getting the average streaming numbers.
+With these files, we were expected to make a binary search tree and report the song title in ascending order as well as getting the average streaming numbers.
 I tried following and completing the outlines/templates provided by Dr.
-Chuang, and based off from there. ## Technologies
+Chuang, and based off from there.

+## Technologies
 * Java SE 14

 ## Status